Bleeding Gum Treatment in Phoenix

 Periodontal therapy involves ridding the mouth of the bacteria and plaque that caused the infection in the first place.
 Antibiotics, laser therapy, scaling and root planing may be necessary.
 With laser therapy, Dr. Trujillo will use a laser to access and remove inflamed gum tissue.
 After the tissue is removed, the root of the tooth will be exposed.
 At this point root scaling starts, which involves removing the calcified tartar and plaque build up that has formed below the gum line.
 Finally, Dr. Trujillo will smooth out the root thus allowing it to regenerate and begin to heal.
 With laser therapy, no general anesthetic is required.

-Have a Healthier Smile Today
+Gain a Healthier Smile Today

 At Dr. Trujillo’s dental practice in Phoenix, we understand the value of preventing bleeding gums in the first place.
 Our skilled staff understands the value of a healthy and confident smile.
 If you, like 80% of Americans, are experiencing some form of gum disease, we are ready to help.
 Don’t hesitate to contact us today to schedule a dental exam.